Origin-Byte/nft-protocol/README.md

 | `is_mutable`     | `bool`        | A configuration field that dictates whether NFTs are mutable |
 | `metadata`       | `Meta`        | A generic type representing the metadata object embedded in the NFT collection |

-Where `Tags` is a struct with the field `enumarations` as a `VecMap<u64, String>` being the set of strings representing the domains of the NFT (e.g. Art, Gaming Asset, Tickets, Loyalty Points, etc.)
+Where `Tags` is a struct with the field `enumerations` as a `VecMap<u64, String>` being the set of strings representing the domains of the NFT (e.g. Art, Gaming Asset, Tickets, Loyalty Points, etc.)

 The collection object has the following functions that mutate state: